josegabrielnb/logistic_growth/README.md

 # logistic growth
-R scripts for a lovely reproducible analysis of logistic growth!
-Yay!
+R scripts for a reproducible analysis of logistic growth.